Nonamenable subforests of multi-ended quasi-pmp graphs: Preliminaries

 \subsection{End spaces}

-As our working definition of ``ends of a graph'', we find it convenient to take the following point-set topological approach, which is rooted in the origins of the concept of ends due Freudenthal \cite{Freends} and Hopf \cite{Hopends}.
-See \cite{DKends} for general information on ends of graphs, including the equivalence with the more combinatorial approach via rays due to Halin \cite{Halends} (see also \cref{ex:ends-rays} below).
+In this work, we find it convenient to take the following point-set topological approach to ends, which is rooted in the origins of the concept due Freudenthal \cite{Freends} and Hopf \cite{Hopends}, and explicitly introduced in a graph-theoretic context by Polat \cite{Polatends} (phrased in the slightly different but equivalent context of uniformities).

 \begin{definition} For a connected locally finite graph $(X,G)$, its \defn{end compactification}